Microsoft Workers Protest Army Contract With Tech 'Designed To Help People Kill'

 "First, we believe that the people who defend our country need and deserve our support.
 And second, to withdraw from this market is to reduce our opportunity to engage in the public debate about how new technologies can best be used in a responsible way.
 We are not going to withdraw from the future.
 In the most positive way possible, we are going to work to help shape it."

-Friday's letter to Microsoft leaders is the latest instance of U.S. technology workers standing up to their companies over their lines of business or policies.
+Friday's letter to Microsoft leaders is the latest instance of U.S. technology workers standing up to their companies over the companies' lines of business or policies.

 Last year, Google workers protested the company's plans to create a censored search engine in China.
-And Google decided not to renew a contract with the Pentagon after workers resigned to protest a controversial project involving artificial intelligence for drone footage analysis.
+And Google decided not to renew a contract with the Defense Department after workers resigned to protest a controversial project involving artificial intelligence for drone footage analysis.

-Tech workers from Salesforce, Microsoft, Amazon and Google pressed their CEOs to cut ties and end contracts with U.S. Immigration and Customs Enforcement, known as ICE, and other government agencies.
+Tech workers from Salesforce, Microsoft, Amazon and Google pressed their CEOs to cut ties and end contracts with U.S. Immigration and Customs Enforcement and other government agencies.